arshiadebroy/arshia_2025/navigation/about.md

 # Fun Facts

-I really love cats and I want a cat in the future.
+🐈 I really love cats and I want a cat in the future.

-I love to go to the beach.
+🌊 I love to go to the beach.

-I am trilingual and can speak english, hindi, and bengali.
+✨ I am trilingual and can speak english, hindi, and bengali.

+🥑 I love avocados and put them on everything.